mackoo13/popsicle/README.md

 ```
 git clone https://github.com/mackoo13/wombat.git
 cd wombat
-pip install .
+pip3 install .
 ```

-If you don't have `pip` installed, you can try using the following command instead:
+If you don't have `pip3` installed, you can try a workaround:

 ```
 python3 -m pip install .